pycabook/pycabook/manuscript/part_1_tools/chapter_03_mocks.md

 Mocks are very simple to introduce in your tests whenever your objects accept classes or instances from outside.
 In that case, as shown in the previous sections, you just have to instantiate the `Mock` class and pass the resulting object to your system.
 However, when the external classes instantiated by your library are hardcoded this simple trick does not work.
 In this case you have no chance to pass a fake object instead of the real one.

 This is exactly the case addressed by patching.
-Patching, in a testing framework, means to replace a globally reachable object with a mock, thus achieving the target of having the code run unmodified, while part of it has been hot swapped, that is, replaced at run time.
+Patching, in a testing framework, means to replace a globally reachable object with a mock, thus achieving the goal of having the code run unmodified, while part of it has been hot swapped, that is, replaced at run time.

 ### A warm-up example